-- At least four well-mannered and reliable for jumping, comfortable with jumping up to 1.10m. - Be able to work independently in the school in walk, trot and canter - Tacked up (with clean and safe/good condition with appropriate jumping tack fitted) and in the arena ready for the candidates to mount, with spare stirrup irons and leathers (various lengths- we are unable to accept leathers rolled around the irons to shorten them).
+- At least four inexperienced jumping horses capable of jumping 1m. - Be well-mannered and able to work independently in the school in walk, trot and canter - Tacked up (with clean and safe/good condition with appropriate jumping tack fitted) and in the arena ready for the candidates to mount, with spare stirrup irons and leathers (various lengths- we are unable to accept leathers rolled around the irons to shorten them).